Session to discuss development of alcoholic beverages industry

-Alexander Lukashenko suggested discussing the problems related to alcohol consumption.
+Aleksandr Lukashenko suggested discussing the problems related to alcohol consumption.
 “It is no secret that this product brings good revenue to the budget in our country, like in any other.
 We do not hide this fact.
 But this is not the main thing.
 The main thing is consequences of alcohol consumption.
 I would like the government members responsible for the development of the alcohol industry to report on the consequences,” the head of state said.

 The president recalled that the development of the alcoholic beverages industry was discussed at the highest level three years ago.
 Then the problems of the industry were scrutinized and necessary decisions taken.
 “Today the question is how those decisions are consistent with the spirit of the times, based on the practical experience.
 The areas of effective development of the industry were identified then.
 Today we need to answer the question what is missing in this regard, the Belarusian leader said.

 Protection of the domestic market is one of the issues.
 “We cannot allow counterfeit products on our market or shadow turnover of alcoholic beverages.
-It is, first of all, the threat to the life and health of people,” Alexander Lukashenko said.
+It is, first of all, the threat to the life and health of people,” Aleksandr Lukashenko said.

-“I am not saying that we have a big problem with this business, especially with the import of products of poor quality (the import makes up only 3-3.5%, and we import the products we do not produce),” said Alexander Lukashenko.
+“I am not saying that we have a big problem with this business, especially with the import of products of poor quality (the import makes up only 3-3.5%, and we import the products we do not produce),” said Aleksandr Lukashenko.

 The president emphasized the signs of unfair competition in the domestic market, difficulties in mutual settlements between suppliers and consumers, and a slow export growth.
 “It is alarming that the government, local authorities, law enforcement agencies, and the manufacturers themselves have different opinions on the problem and cannot develop a coordinated position,” the Belarusian leader said.

-According to Alexander Lukashenko, there is a need take up balanced and systemic decisions.
+According to Aleksandr Lukashenko, there is a need take up balanced and systemic decisions.
 “This must be done professionally and objectively, since any change or innovation affects both consumers and industry workers.
 We must take into account their interests first,” the president added.